Guns Holsters and Gear

 So…is reloading steel cases possible?
 Conventional wisdom says you can’t reload steel case ammo, but reality says you can.

 Sure, reloading brass cases are much easier, but you can reload steel cases.
 That cheap Wolf 7.62×39 and the surplus 7.62x54r can both be reloaded if you take your time and add a few extra steps to the normal loading process.
-Since I believe their is a bit of a tinkerer in every shooter that reloads, this would prove to be an interesting exercise for all of us to work on to improve the existing processes.
+Since I believe there is a bit of a tinkerer in every shooter that reloads, this would prove to be an interesting exercise for all of us to work on to improve the existing processes.

 Ok, here we go…